 Using different approaches and resources, psychotherapy with Dr. Cox helps clients deal with issues that have caused severe turmoil, cope with current stresses and pressures, and build resilience.
 His goal is to provide service of sufficient scope, depth, and consideration that clients effectively resolve problems, reduce or eliminate emotional distress, and build skills needed to cope with future stresses.

-While he sees clients from all walks of life, many of his clients tend to cluster into three areas of specialization:
+While he sees clients from all walks of life, many of his clients tend to cluster into two areas of specialization: